ianstormtaylor/slate/docs/concepts/04-commands.md

 })

 editor.exec({
-  type: 'add_mark',
+  type: 'insert_break',
-  mark: { type: 'bold' },
 })
 ```

 But you can (and will!) also define your own custom commands that model your domain.
-For example, you might want to define a `wrap_quote` command, or a `insert_image` command depending on what types of content you allow.
+For example, you might want to define a `wrap_quote` command, or a `insert_image` command, or a `format_bold` command depending on what types of content you allow.

 Commands always describe an action to be taken as if the user themselves was performing the action.
 For that reason, they never need to define a location to perform the command, because they always act on the user's current selection.